dksmith01/dksmith01.github.io/about.markdown

 permalink: /about/
 ---

 Data is where I find my purpose.
 The organizing principle of my career is the desire to work on creative, impactful projects involving data and AI.
-But thanks to the fact that I took a non-linear career path and didn't discover data science as an option until the middle of my career, I honed a bunch of other skills as well.
+But thanks to the fact that I took a non-linear career path and didn't discover data science as an option until I had around 20 years under my belt, I honed a bunch of other skills as well.
 I'm a well-rounded executive leader with a diverse background.
 My ability to communicate effectively technical concepts and how they apply to business has helped me establish credibility and trust.

 I was a slightly weird kid who would sit down with a phone book or the newspaper's sports page and read through it, finding patterns and memorizing the contents.
 It never really occurred to me that that sort of activity could be a career option.
 That's why I always describe data science as "the job that I always wanted but didn't exist yet."